 In this non-surgical procedure, MRI – Magnetic Resonance Imaging – is used to identify fibroids in the uterus, and then ultrasound waves are focused on the fibroid to destroy it.
 This procedure cannot be used for patients who want to become pregnant, or for adenomyosis.
 It is not effective for larger fibroids, for more than five fibroids in the uterus, or for fibroids that have decreased blood supply.
 Although some reports are encouraging for this procedure, it takes multiple treatment visits, is expensive, and cannot be used if other organs such as the bowel are in front of the fibroids, since damage can result.

 Also called myolysis, this is destruction of fibroid tissue using heat or freezing.
-A new procedure using radiowaves has been introduced, but also has limited use and effectiveness for multiple or larger fibroids.
+A new procedure using radio waves has been introduced, but also has limited use and effectiveness for multiple or larger fibroids.

-Many of our patients require a hysterectomy as their fibroid removal surgery.
+It is important to choose a gyn surgical specialist who is experienced.
 Did you know that our surgeons perform an average of 400 hysterectomies per year, as opposed to the 27 performed by the average OB/GYN?

 There is no doubt that your OB/GYN is a skilled practitioner in Obstetrics.
 However, studies have shown that GYN surgery is merely a secondary component of what an OB/GYN does.
 Nearly every OB/GYN website states that the doctors are qualified to perform laparoscopic surgery, but very few of these doctors actually perform the procedures often enough to gain tenured experience and expertise.

 While your OB/GYN’s main focus is Obstetrics, our main focus is advanced laparoscopic surgery.
 We are board-certified, fellowship-trained in Minimally Invasive Surgery or Gynecologic Oncology, and completely focused on GYN surgery.
 Since we get a high volume of patients needing gynecological surgery, we have the experience to have mastered the procedures and skill.

+At CIGC, we are fibroid specialists.
 When you need fibroid removal surgery, we can offer you options.
 We take into consideration your future plans, such as whether you intend to have children or if you are willing to undergo future surgeries, should the fibroids return.
 We get to know each and every patient on a personal level to ensure that they are getting the treatment that is right for them.